PANAMA COMPANY FORMATION

 13. Certificate of Incumbency (Company Survival Confirmation)

-14. Registered Business Address (1 year)
+14. Registered business address (1 year)

-15. Local Agent Registration (1 year)
+15. Registration of local agent (1 year)

 17. KYC/Due Diligence

-18. International Courier of Corporate Documents
+18. International courier of corporate documents

 Opening a local account in Panama: USD2,000